SymbioticLab/Hydra/README.md

 FAQ
 ----------
-1. Does infiniswap support transparent huge page?
+1. Does Hydra support transparent huge page?
 **Yes.**
-Infiniswap relies on the swap mechanism in the original Linux kernel.
+Hydra relies on the swap mechanism in the original Linux kernel.
 Current kernel (we have tested up to 4.10) splits the huge page into basic pages (4KB) before swapping out the huge page.
 (In `mm/vmscan.c`, `shrink_page_list()` calls `split_huge_page_to_list()` to split the huge page.)
-Therefore, whether transparent huge page is enabled or not makes no difference for infiniswap.
+Therefore, whether transparent huge page is enabled or not makes no difference for Hydra.

 2. Can we use Docker container, other than LXC?
 **Yes.**
-Infiniswap requires container-based environment.
+Hydra requires container-based environment.
 However, it has no dependency on LXC.
 Any container technologies that can limit memory resource and enable swapping should be feasible.
 We haven't tried Docker yet.
-If you find any problems when running infiniswap in a Docker environment, please contact us.
+If you find any problems when running Hydra in a Docker environment, please contact us.

 3. Invalid parameters error when insert module?
-There are two ways of compiling infiniswap; using 1) inbox driver 2) Mellanox OFED When you use inbox driver, you can compile/link against kernel headers/modules.
+There are two ways of compiling Hydra; using 1) inbox driver 2) Mellanox OFED When you use inbox driver, you can compile/link against kernel headers/modules.
 When you use Mellanox OFED, you need to compile/link against OFED headers/modules.
 This should be handled by configure file, and refer the Makefile that links OFED modules.